jacobvosmaer/itunes_tools/README.md

     make_itunes_playlist "My Playlist" file1 file2 file3

  will create a new playlist in iTunes, titled "My Playlist (timestamp)", containing file1, file2 and file3 as its tracks.
+Alternatively, you can use `-` as an argument to read a list of paths from stdin:

+    find foo/ -iname "*.mp3" | make_itunes_playlist "My Playlist" -

 ### build_itunes_playlists
 Suppose you have a folder `foo/`, containing an m3u playlist `list.m3u`,